FabricMC/fabric-docs/develop/blocks/basics.md

 @[code lang=java transcludeWith=:::3](@/reference/latest/src/main/java/com/example/docs/block/FabricDocsReferenceBlocks.java)

-## Block models and textures
+## Block Models and Textures

-A block has a model, which describes the shape and textures of the rendered block.
-(This is different from the shape used for checking collision.)
-A block can have multiple models depending on the block state; the model is picked according to the "blockstate file".
-Items, including block-placing items, have separate models.
+A block uses a model to show its shape and textures.
+This model is only for how the block looks, not for how it interacts with things like collisions.

+Depending on the block's state, it can switch between different models.
+The choice of model is guided by a "blockstate file".
+Items, even those that place blocks, use their own separate models.

 Let's give the border block a texture with white background and black borders, like this.
 Most block textures are 16-by-16 square.
 This is placed at `/textures/block/border.png`, inside the mod resource pack (`/assets/(mod id)/` in the `src/client/resources` directory).